 Parents who wish their application to this Church school to be considered against the faith criteria must also complete the Supplementary Form.
 If the school is oversubscribed, a failure to complete the Supplementary Form will result in your application for a place in this school being considered against lower priority criteria as the Governing Body will have no information upon which to assess the worship attendance.
-The Supplementary Information Form is available from the school.
+The Supplementary Information Form is available from the school and should be completed and returned to the school.

-Emails informing parents of whether or not their child has been allocated a place will be sent out by the Local Authority on 16th April 2022.
+Emails informing parents of whether or not their child has been allocated a place will be sent out by the Local Authority on 16th April 2023.
 Parents of children not admitted will be informed of the reason and offered an alternative place by the Authority.